Dogecoin has its day; cryptocurrency is latest 'meme' craze - WTMJ

 AP Business Writer

-Fans of the cryptocurrency are touting April 20, long an unofficial holiday for marijuana devotees, as “Doge Day” and imploring each other to get its value up to $1.
-That may not sound like much, particularly when compared against the $50,000 or $60,000 that a bitcoin is worth, depending on the day.
-But it would be an astonishing ascent from the roughly half of a cent that a Dogecoin was fetching at the start of the year.
+After fans of the cryptocurrency touted April 20, long an unofficial holiday for marijuana devotees, as “Doge Day,” Dogecoin failed to come close to the $1 target that supporters hoped to reach and was falling in late afternoon trading.

+The goal may have sounded like a low hurdle, particularly when compared against the $50,000 or $60,000 that a bitcoin is worth, depending on the day.
+But Dogecoin has already had an astonishing ascent from the roughly half of a cent that it was fetching at the start of the year.

-Dogecoin, which is pronounced dohj-coin, has already leaped to roughly 36 cents, up more than 7,000% for 2021 so far.
+Dogecoin, which is pronounced dohj-coin, has already leaped to roughly 33 cents and is flirting with a 7,000% gain for 2021 so far.
 That towers over the roughly 10% return for the U.S. stock market, which itself is getting criticism for rising too high.
-Collectively, dogecoins have a total market value of about $46 billion, according to CoinDesk.
-That puts it in the same neighborhood as Ford Motor Co. and Chipotle Mexican Grill.
+Collectively, dogecoins have a total market value of about $42 billion, according to CoinDesk.
+That puts it in the same neighborhood as Chipotle Mexican Grill and eBay.

 Supporters of Dogecoin are trying to help it shed its image as a joke cryptocurrency and get it seen as a way to make fast and easy transactions, though few retailers are accepting it so far.